 - May interfere with the body’s natural hormones.

-- May make it harder for antibiotic medicines to fight infections in the body.
-This is because overuse of triclosan may cause changes in bacteria that make them harder to kill.
+- May make it harder for antibiotics to fight infections.
+This is because overuse of triclosan and other antibacterials may cause changes in bacteria that make them harder to kill.

-- Avoid products that contain triclosan, unless you have a medical reason for using them.
+- Avoid personal care products that list triclosan on the label, unless you have a medical reason for using them.
 For example, toothpaste with triclosan may help prevent gingivitis (inflammation of the gums).

 For More Information: